 How to: Block legacy authentication to Azure AD with Conditional Access

 To give your users easy access to your cloud apps, Azure Active Directory (Azure AD) supports a broad variety of authentication protocols including legacy authentication.
-However, legacy protocols don't support multi-factor authentication (MFA).
+However, legacy authentication does not support multifactor authentication (MFA).
 MFA is in many environments a common requirement to address identity theft.

 Alex Weinert, Director of Identity Security at Microsoft, in his March 12, 2020 blog post New tools to block legacy authentication in your organization emphasizes why organizations should block legacy authentication and what other tools Microsoft provides to accomplish this task:

 For MFA to be effective, you also need to block legacy authentication.
 This is because legacy authentication protocols like POP, SMTP, IMAP, and MAPI can't enforce MFA, making them preferred entry points for adversaries attacking your organization...